amokatocaloca/Data_Engineering/README.md

-Data Engineering & Topic Modeling Project
+Topic Modeling task

-This repository contains the code and data for a project that processes raw JSON data into CSV format and then applies topic modeling techniques to extract themes from the data using a Jupyter Notebook.
+This repository contains the code and data for a project that processes raw JSON data into CSV format and then applies topic modeling techniques to extract themes.

 Overview
 Raw Data: The initial dataset is provided in JSON format.